awsdocs/amazon-sumerian-user-guide/doc-source/scripting-dependencies.md

 1. Click the plus icon to add the library to the list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sumerian/latest/userguide/images/components-script-externalresource.png)

-The JavaScript dependencies will be loaded and executed immediately inside the editor \(click “Refresh resources” to re\-download and execute\)\.
-In your published scene, all dependencies will be loaded and executed during the loading phase\.
+The editor loads libraries as soon as you add them to this list\.
+To reload a library, choose **Refresh resources**\.
+In your published scene, all dependencies are loaded and executed during the loading phase\.